Washington's 3rd legislative district

 Washington's 3rd legislative district is one of forty-nine districts in Washington state for representation in the state legislature.
 The district comprises most of inner Spokane.
 All but one of its 84 precincts are within the Spokane city limits (precinct 3000, with 8 voters, is just outside them).

-The district's legislators are state senator Andy Billig and state representatives Marcus Riccelli (position 1) and Timm Ormsby (position 2), all Democrats.
+The district's legislators are state senator Marcus Riccelli and state representatives Natasha Hill (position 1) and Timm Ormsby (position 2), all Democrats.